aibolem/vexflow-wiki-vexchords/Understanding-Renderer-&-Context.md

 ``` JavaScript
 context.svg.removeChild(context.svg.lastChild);
 ```
 We don't have to give `context` instructions for the circle again.
 It will remember the path we were working on until we call `beginPath()` again.
 So, let's make our circle thicker & more colorful, like a Halloween donut.
-Then we'll just call 'stroke()' again.
+Then we just call `stroke()` again.

 ``` JavaScript
 context.save(); // save the prior style so we can come back to it.